World Kidney Day

-Help support those suffering from kidney-related diseases on March 09
+Help support those suffering from kidney-related diseases in March

 Kidney disease affects around 1.7 million Australians, with two people dying every hour from kidney-related diseases.
 This article looks at how World Kidney Day is helping to raise awareness of kidney disease and the importance of looking after your kidneys by leading a healthy lifestyle.

 World Kidney Day is an annual event held across the globe in mid to late March.
 Its aim is to raise awareness of kidney health including risk factors, preventative behaviours and how to live with kidney disease.